christopheradams/christopheradams.io/_drafts/the-whites-of-aarons-eyes.md

 By the late 1960s, Harold Cohen was a celebrated abstract painter.
 The London-born artist had represented Britain at both Documenta and the Venice Biennale, among varied international contemporary art exhibitions, and mounted numerous solo shows in the UK, the US, and Canada.
-Among his innovative early acrylic paintings are mazes of noisy textures and imbricated patterns.
-His figure-ground compositions, on the other hand, depict uncanny, primitive, and at times life-like forms.[^gazelli] These latter works mark the first traces of Cohen's functional model of artistic perception.
+Some of his early acrylic paintings are mazes of noisy textures and imbricated patterns, while other figure--ground compositions depict uncanny, primitive, and at times life-like forms.[^gazelli] These latter works mark the first traces of Cohen's functional model of artistic perception.

+## AARON

-In 1968, Cohen moved to California for teaching and research purposes.
-There he learned computer programming, which was unusual for visual arts faculty at the time.
+In 1968, Cohen moved to California to pursue further teaching and research opportunities.
+There he learned computer programming, an unusual step for visual arts faculty at the time.
 Cohen began developing an automated painting system that he would christen *AARON.* The initial outputs resembled randomized lines and shapes that nonetheless appeared hand-drawn rather than machine-made.
 (He would fill and shade many prints manually with dyes or colored pencils.)
 Iterating on this conceptual breakthrough, Cohen programmed instructions for figurative drawing, particularly the representation of humans and plants, while hewing to his characteristic computer-driven freehand aesthetic.
-He ultimately taught AARON how to color the pictures.
+He ultimately taught AARON how to color these pictures itself.

 Cohen progressed through a series of lower- to higher-level programming
-languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters to realize works on paper, and built assorted output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could directly apply color using brushes.[^cohen2002] Cohen was able to execute large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]
+languages: first Fortran, then C, and finally Lisp.[^mccorduck] He used plotters to realize works on paper, and built assorted output devices, including a mechanical 'turtle' that could steer itself across a paper surface, and, most ambitious of all, a prototype painting machine that could apply color directly using brushes.[^cohen2002] Cohen was able to execute large oil paintings based on AARON's outputs by photographing his computer screen and projecting the developed slides onto canvas in order to copy them.[^cohen1994]

 Cohen was interested in much more than AARON's final results.
-He became attuned to letting the viewer experience his creation create, and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen retired his 'home-made' hardware after large-format printers and especially digital projectors become viable for museum and gallery shows.
-His audience's reaction to watching AARON make images as live software prompted the realization that screens could be a superior medium.
+He became attuned to letting the viewer experience his creation *create,* and installed printers and plotters so as "to exhibit the program producing art rather than exhibiting only the things it produced."[^cohen2001] However, Cohen relinquished his 'home-made' hardware after large-format printers and especially digital projectors become viable for museum and gallery shows.
+His audience's reaction to watching a large projection of AARON making images as live software prompted the realization that screens could be the superior medium.
 At the turn of the millennium, Cohen participated in what he would call "the most important cultural experiment" of his three decades as an artist up to that moment.[^cohen2002]

 ## AARON KCAT